 10. Colorful Craft Collage

 Create a colorful collage with vibrant paper scraps and glue.
 It’s an engaging activity that I’ve found encourages both creativity and fine motor skill development.
+You can also explore these creative Halloween paper bag crafts for more seasonal inspiration.

 11. Simple Brush Painting

 Introduce your infant to brush painting with easy-to-hold tools.
 I recall a session where the babies were fascinated just watching the colors spread with each brush stroke.
+You can also explore these cute pumpkin painting ideas for more seasonal creative activities.

 12. Peekaboo Painting